 Micro entity in the UK?
 Percipience into the FRS that you may want to follow

 You’ve read an earlier blog of ours where we delve into what it entails to open and run a micro entity in the UK.
-Armed with that strong foundation, if you’re still eager to explore and discover more information about micro-entities, you’ve come to the right place!
+Armed with that strong foundation, you’ve come to the right place if you’re still eager to explore and discover more information about micro-entities!

 As a micro-entity, you enjoy the right to produce a simple set of year-end accounts leaving almost no information to be accessible by means of public records.
 Most micro-entities, until the recent past were using the accounting regime of small companies which called for a simple profit and loss statement to be submitted.
-The Financial Reporting Standard for Small Entities (FRSSE), for financial years beginning on or after 1 January 2016, changed the rule.
+The Financial Reporting Standard for Small Entities (FRSSE) changed the rule for financial years beginning on or after 1 January 2016.
 Small companies are now required to use the accounting protocol – FRS 102 – as larger UK companies did but with less reporting standards under section 102 (1A).
-With this new rule, however, micro entities need not have to comply with FRS 102.
+With this new rule, however, micro-entities must not comply with FRS 102.
 They have been given a new standard of their own tailor-made for micro entities – FRS 105.

 The basis – to save you time and help you minimize costs by offering:

 Now comes the conundrum.
 Should you make the shift to FRS 105 and make use of the new regime to file your accounts or would you rather stick to what you have tried and tested – the small company accounts route?
 Well, the good news is, you have the choice.
 You are not required to adopt the regime.
-You can decide to continue to prepare and file your end-of-year accounts using FRS 102 as large companies do.
+You can continue preparing and filing your end-of-year accounts using FRS 102 as large companies do.
 But it is to be noted that the reduced disclosure requirements have its own set of advantages and disadvantages.

 How do you stand to gain?

-- Presentation of Key Data is Simplified: Only one format for Profit and Loss and the choice of two formats for Balance sheet makes this task less of a hassle than the regulations in FRS 102.
+- Presentation of Key Data has Simplified: Only one format for Profit and Loss and the choice of two formats for the Balance sheet makes this task less of a hassle than the regulations in FRS 102.